bbuing9/anonymous_test/README.md

 ```
 ### 2. Evaluation

-Loss, accuracy for train, val and test sets are logged as csv files
+Loss, accuracy for train, val and test sets are logged as csv files.

 Also, the class-wise test accuracy is saved at the epoch with best val acc